microsoft/team-explorer-everywhere/README.md

 # Team Explorer Everywhere Plug-in for Eclipse and Cross-platform Command-line Client for Team Foundation Server
+This project contains:
-This project contains the Team Explorer Everywhere Plug-in for Eclipse, the cross-platform Command-line Client for Team Foundation Server, and the Team Foundation Server SDK for Java.
+- Team Explorer Everywhere Plug-in for Eclipse
+- Cross-platform Command-line Client for Team Foundation Server and Team Services
+- Team Foundation Server/Team Services SDK for Java

 ## What is Team Explorer Everywhere?
 Team Explorer Everywhere is the official TFS plug-in for Eclipse from Microsoft.